curlyphries/Crew.AI-Ollama-Multi-Agent-System/README.md

 Crew.ai is designed to grow with you:

-- **Add New Agents**: Easily create custom agents for specific tasks (e.g., OCR, email management).
+- **Add New Agents**: Easily create custom agents for specific tasks.
 - **Upgrade Memory**: Switch between different memory backends, like FAISS or Weaviate.
 - **Tweak Workflows**: Modify the Orchestrator to change how agents collaborate.

-Explore the `src/agents/` folder to start building your own features.

 ---